paritytech/parity-db/README.md

 # Write-ahead log.

 To support durability a write-ahead log is utilised.
 On commit all changed data is written to the log first, marking the end of each transaction with a checksum.
 A background process flushes the log to disk and enacts it upon the column buckets.
+While the data is being flushed it may be retrieved from an in-memory overlay.
+If the overlay grows too large or the flushing queue can't keep up, insertions are blocked.

 On startup if the log file exists it is first checked for corruption.
 Transactions are enacted up to the first checksum  failure.

 ### Potential issues